 The regularization of singular integrals using partial integration and Stokes' theorem is a well-established technique.
 However, for half-space problems, the closed surface assumption of Stokes' theorem is violated, making the line integral terms of the right-hand side necessary.
 In this study, the necessary line integrals for the double-layer potential and hypersingular operator were presented and their role in half-space problems was investigated.
 Interestingly, in the presented example, the collocation approach worked unexpectedly well, without requiring the inclusion of these new line integrals.

 In contrast, the Galerkin approach, which involves the hypersingular operator, did not perform adequately for half-space problems without the inclusion of the line integrals.
-Only when the line integrals were incorporated did the Galerkin approach produce the correct solution, as evidenced by comparison with Boussinesq’s analytical solution.
+Only when the line integrals were incorporated did the Galerkin approach produce the correct solution, as evidenced by comparison with Boussinesq's analytical solution.

-For the FMM-BEM, three different versions of the FMM were presented to tackle the problem of the near-field becoming an open surface.
-However, as observed in both the collocation and Galerkin approaches, the line integrals cancel out in the near-field, as the bounding box is extended to ensure that the supports of the shape functions are fully enclosed.
-The results indicated that both the line integrals and the regularization of the far-field are rather unnecessary, as they do not contribute significantly to the solution.
-In fact, the original version of FMM is sufficient, as the regualrization of the near-field do not affect the assumptions of the Stokes' theorem.
+For FMM-BEM, two modified versions of FMM were introduced to address the issue of the near-field behaving as an open surface.
+However, both collocation and Galerkin formulations show that the line integrals cancel in the near-field, as the bounding box is extended to fully enclose the supports of the shape functions.
+The results indicate that neither the line integrals nor the far-field regularization are necessary, as they contribute little to the solution.
+In fact, the original FMM suffices, since near-field regularization does not violate the assumptions of Stokes' theorem.

 \textbf{Acknowledgement} This work is supported by the joint DFG/FWF Collaborative Research Centre CREATOR (DFG: Project-ID 492661287/TRR 361; FWF: 10.55776/F90) at TU Darmstadt, TU Graz and JKU Linz.